jbelien/MapFile-Generator/README.md

 ## Libraries

-If [PHP MapScript](http://www.mapserver.org/mapscript/index.html) is not enabled, this application use internal library to read and write the MapFile.
+If *[PHP MapScript](http://www.mapserver.org/mapscript/index.html)* is not enabled, this application can use *[MapFile PHP Library](https://github.com/jbelien/MapFile-PHP-Library)* to read and write the MapFile.

+**Warning:** The use of *MapFile PHP Library* is currently not available.
+I'm migrating the library from *MapFile-Generator* to *MapFile-PHP-Library* repository.

-Documentation of the internal library : <http://jbelien.github.io/MapFile-Generator/library/>
+Documentation of the *MapFile PHP Library* : <http://jbelien.github.io/MapFile-PHP-Library/docs/namespaces/MapFile.html>